Meet the Livestock

 Our pigs are a mix of heritage breeds.
 We have three breeding sows: a mix of Tamworth and Hampshire.
 Our pigs eat mostly whey, which we have plenty of as a by-product of our cheese making.
 We supplement the whey with vegetable scraps and spent grain from local breweries.
 Our pigs live on pasture where they are rotated throughout the warm months in a wagon-wheel configuration.
 In this setting, they can root around, eat bugs and grass, and enjoy the sunshine.

 All of our beef cows and pigs are slaughtered and butchered at Eagle Bridge Custom Meat & Smokehouse, in Eagle Bridge, NY.
 We choose to take our animals to Eagle Bridge because they place paramount importance on animal care and high quality meat.
-They are Animal Welfare Approved, and slaughter in the most humane manner possible.
-They take good care of our animals up until the last moments of their life, and treat the meat with respect as they cut it up.
+They are Animal Welfare Approved and slaughter in the most humane manner possible.
+They take good care of our animals up until the last moments of their life, and treat the meat with respect as they cut and package it.
 We are pleased to partner with them!